gretelup/top_ten_project/README.md

             * Used metacritic functions to add rating information to each dictionary in the lists created by the previous functions.
         * After creating a finalized list of dictionaries for movies, albums, and songs, opened a connection to mongodb.
         * Used pymongo to create a new top_ten_db mongo database locally.
-        * Created a collection for movies, albums, and songs.
+        * Created a collection for movies and albums
-        * Inserted a document in associated collection from each dictionary in the movies, albums, and songs list.
+        * Inserted a document in associated collection from each dictionary in movies and albums
 * After extensive testing, we exported the final script notebook into a single python script called top_ten.py.